After School Snacks That Won’t Ruin Dinner!

 Easy Snacks For Kids To Make

 One of the biggest gifts we can give our kids is learning how to feed themselves well.
 This lesson can easily start with snacks!
 Kids feel empowered when they know their way around the kitchen, and giving them healthy options is the best way to ensure they learn how to work with healthy, real foods.
 Simple snacks are something all school-aged children should be able to manage.
 So set them up for success!
 Make sure the fridge is stocked and that they know what they can help themselves to when they get home.
-It takes the stress off of you too!
+It takes the stress off of you, too!

-Healthy School Snack List
+Healthy School Snack List – Easy Snacks For School Afternoons

 Make a list.
 Life is always easier with a list.
 Think of all the real, wholesome foods your kids actually like, and then pair them together in tasty ways.
 Posting that list on the fridge does double duty because then your kids also know what is available to them with a simple glance at the fridge door.
-I actually found a magnetized whiteboard that I attached to the fridge so Mini Chef can easily cross things off as he eats them.
-This way I know I need to get more when he runs out.
+I actually found a magnetized whiteboard (affiliate link) that I attached to the fridge so Mini Chef can easily cross things off as he eats them.
+This way, I know I need to get more when he runs out.

 Easy To Make Snacks Without Cooking